drupal-mentoring/future-of-mentoring/README.md

 ### 2014
+- Mentor t-shirts
 - Dreditor remaining tasks template
-- Mentor t-shirts
 - Acquia Dev Desktop
 - Contributor task cards

 Note:
+- The 4th mentored strint happened in Portland and it was the first one where the DA provided mentored sprints.
 - Dreditor added the button to add the remaining tasks template.
-- The 4th mentored strint happened in Portland and it was the first one where the DA provided mentored sprints.
+- Mentors in the past would help people set up dev environments, each was different.
+- Brian Gilbert (realityloop) had a goal to pick some standard set of tools that were likely to work on a wide variety of machines and were good enough to get people started on a sprint day.
+- Acquia Dev Desktop was not usable for that, for Drupal 8.
+Brian, and scor worked very closely with Acquia to get ADD beta ready for an upcoming sprint in time.
 - Acquia Dev Desktop, allowed people to quickly start contributing on the sprints.
 - First appearance on Drupal South, NZ and refined over next Cons.
 Explain what The cards are.